biolink/biolink-model/docs/Association.md

  * [GenotypeToGenotypePartAssociation](GenotypeToGenotypePartAssociation.md) - Any association between one genotype and a genotypic entity that is a sub-component of it
  * [GenotypeToPhenotypicFeatureAssociation](GenotypeToPhenotypicFeatureAssociation.md) - Any association between one genotype and a phenotypic feature, where having the genotype confers the phenotype, either in isolation or through environment
  * [GenotypeToVariantAssociation](GenotypeToVariantAssociation.md) - Any association between a genotype and a sequence variant.
- * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity it is derived from
+ * [MaterialSampleDerivationAssociation](MaterialSampleDerivationAssociation.md) - An association between a material sample and the material entity from which it is derived.
- * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype
+ * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype.
- * [MaterialSampleToThingAssociation](MaterialSampleToThingAssociation.md) - An association between a material sample and something
+ * [MaterialSampleToThingAssociation](MaterialSampleToThingAssociation.md) - An association between a material sample and something.
  * [OrganismalEntityAsAModelOfDiseaseAssociation](OrganismalEntityAsAModelOfDiseaseAssociation.md)
  * [PopulationToPopulationAssociation](PopulationToPopulationAssociation.md) - An association between a two populations
  * [SequenceAssociation](SequenceAssociation.md) - An association between a sequence feature and a genomic entity it is localized to.